Kotlin Island

-Kotlin (Ко́тлин; Reitskär) is a Russian island, located near the head of the Gulf of Finland, 32 km west of Saint Petersburg in the Baltic Sea.
+Kotlin (Ко́тлин; Reitskär; Retusaari) is a Russian island, located near the head of the Gulf of Finland, 32 km west of Saint Petersburg in the Baltic Sea.
 Kotlin separates the Neva Bay from the rest of the gulf.
 The fortified city of Kronstadt is located on the island and forms part of a World Heritage Site that is Saint Petersburg and Related Groups of Monuments.
 The island serves as a gateway to Saint Petersburg and as such has been the site of several military engagements.

 History

 The island is mentioned in the 13th century treaty of Novgorod with Hanseatic League and Gotland, once as "Kotlign" and twice as "Kotling".

 The city of Kronstadt was founded on Kotlin island by Peter the Great, who took it from the Swedes in 1703.
 In March 1921, Kotlin was the site of the Kronstadt rebellion, which resulted in over 11,000 casualties.

 Off Kronstadt is Fort Alexander, an artificial island that housed a research laboratory on plague and other bacterial diseases, from 1898 to 1917.